 Suddenly she grabs the headboard and pushes her hips back into me—hard!
 She is coming fantastically, squeezing my erection with her pussy and her thighs.
 Her walls feel like a vacuum pulling me mercilessly.
 Oh, Father in Heaven, I think I’m dying!
-I’m holding on to her viciously, afraid that I will fall off into helpless oblivion if I let go.
+I’m holding on to her viciously, afraid that I’ll fall off into helpless oblivion if I let go.

-My cry is loud and sorrowful—expressing the glorious explosive feeling she’s eliciting from me as well as the anguish that it will soon come to an end.
+My cry is loud and sorrowful—expressing the glorious explosive feeling she’s eliciting from me as well as the anguish that it’ll soon come to an end.
 My seed squirts heavily into her and I can feel each vein throbbing and emptying into her core, helplessly milked by her glorious quivering insides until my balls hang uselessly in my scrotum… empty.

 Thank God she’s on birth control, or something in this room would be pregnant tonight!

-FYI – refresher: Ana told Maxie in chapter 9 that she lost the baby as a result of the beating.
+A/N: FYI – refresher: Ana told Maxie in chapter 9 that she lost the baby as a result of the beating.

-la salope – the bitch
+La salope – the bitch